Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: The computation

 \begin{remark} We are inclined to believe that a similar formula should hold for any Schur power $\Sigma_{\alpha}F$, but extracting a general formula using these techniques might be quite tricky.
 One good exercise could be to extract the coefficient for the symmetric power $\Sym^p(F)$.
 For example, for the second symmetric power, one has that

 hence $\Delta(\Sym^2 F)= {r+2 \choose 2} \Delta(F)$.

-Notice that the result for the second symmetric power is immediately implied by the above result, together with the fact that the tensor product of modular sheaf is modular, see \cite{og19}. \end{remark}
+Notice that in the locally free case the result for the second symmetric power is immediately implied by the above result, together with the fact that the tensor product of modular sheaf is modular, see \cite[Remark 2.1]{og19}. \end{remark}

 Using the same techniques, we give a small corollary which could be useful in future computations.
 In fact, while in general the discriminant behaves badly with respect to the direct sum, we can obtain some positive results in some special cases.